WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Turan Quettawala

-And I guess just one more for me on the FTEs.
-You’re continuing to go ahead of capacity.
-I know you referenced the Calgary Airport.
-But, I’m assuming that there’s also some related to your overall longer term growth plans.
-Just wondering if you can give us a sense of whether that will trend will continue into 2018 or how long will that continue for?
+And just one more from me on the FTE, they’re continuing to grow ahead of capacity.
+I know you referenced the Calgary airport, but I’m assuming that there’s also some related to your overall for the longer term growth plans.
+Just wondering if you can give us a sense of whether that trend will continue into 2018 and how long will that continue for?

 Harry Taylor